 NERA claims that harms resulting from exports will "likely be confined to very narrow segments of industry," namely low value-added, energy intensive manufacturing.
 NERA Study at 67-69.
-NERA, however, ignores the benefits of producing materials in the U.S. that can then be used by other U.S. manufactures that are less energy processed materials, such as steel, or higher value-added goods at more competitive prices, with greater benefits to the U.S. job market and GDP.
+NERA, however, ignores the benefits of producing materials in the U.S. that can then be used by other U.S. manufactures that are less energy intensive and higher up the value chain.
+For instance, if plastics are produced at competitive prices in the U.S., toy manufacturers may find it economical to "re-shore" toy manufacturing plants.
+Steven Mufson, The New Boom: Shale Gas Fueling an American Industrial Revival, Washington Post (Nov.
+14, 2012).